sfackler/hyper-native-tls/README.md

 [Documentation](https://docs.rs/hyper-native-tls)

-`native-tls` support for Hyper. `hyper-tls` is currently made for async `hyper`, which isn't released yet.
+`native-tls` support for Hyper 0.10.

+## Warning

+This crate does not support the Tokio-based Hyper 0.11 release.
+Use the `tokio-tls` crate instead.

 ## License